Mental Health Facilities Wheaton, IL

 Du Page County Health Department Behavioral Health Services

 Du Page County Health Department Behavioral Health Services is a mental health treatment center in Wheaton, IL, located at 111 North County Farm Road, 60187 zip code area.
 Du Page County Health Department Behavioral Health Services provides outpatient treatment.
-Du Page County Health Department Behavioral Health Services offers psychotropic medication, couples/family therapy and dialectical behavior therapy to children / adolescents, young adults and seniors 65 or older.
-Du Page County Health Department Behavioral Health Services also supports children/adolescents with serious emotional disturbance, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services at Du Page County Health Department Behavioral Health Services consist of housing services, suicide prevention services and case management.
+Du Page County Health Department Behavioral Health Services offers psychotropic medication, cognitive behavioral therapy and group therapy to young adults, adults and children / adolescents.
+Du Page County Health Department Behavioral Health Services also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services at Du Page County Health Department Behavioral Health Services consist of family psychoeducation, housing services and case management.

 Learn More